Addo Elephant National Park: Flora and fauna

 The flora within the AENP is quite varied, and like all plant life, is a central factor to the ecological system in place.
 Several species of rare and endemic plants, particularly succulent shrubs and geophytes are native to the South African region within the AENP.
 Many species are under environmental pressure, however, and are facing possible extinction.

-The park is home to more than 600 elephants, 400 Cape buffaloes, over 48 endangered black rhinos (Diceros bicornis michaeli) as well as a variety of antelope species.
+The park is home to more than 600 elephants, 400 Cape buffaloes, over 48 endangered south-western black rhinoceros' (Diceros bicornis occidentalis) as well as a variety of antelope species.
 Lion and spotted hyena have also recently been re-introduced to the area.
 The largest remaining population of the flightless dung beetle (Circellium bacchus) is located within the park.

 Extinction and overpopulation

 Two major environmental issues facing the AENP: extinction and overpopulation, which are interrelated.
-Since the AENP's original mission was to reintroduce certain mega-herbivores, like the African elephant and black rhinoceros, primary ecological efforts were made to preserve mammalian species.
+Since the AENP's original mission was to reintroduce certain megaherbivores, like the African bush elephant and eastern black rhinoceros, primary ecological efforts were made to preserve mammalian species.
 However, by overlooking the other contributors to this environmental chain, certain plant species have been subjected to overgrazing and trampling, mostly by the elephants of the park.
 This overgrazing and trampling not only destroys much of the plant life, but also forces it to adapt its physiology to stimuli that are not inherent to its evolutionary progress.
 Some biologists argue that it is not herbivorization alone that is threatening the flora, but a number of other ecological factors including zoochory and nutrient cycling.
 Up to 77 species of South African endemic plant species have been listed as "vulnerable to elephant browsing."